engellab/trainRNNbrain/README.md

 <center>

-*Fixed point structure revealed after training an RNN to perform a 3 bit flip-flop task*
+*Fixed point structure revealed after training an RNN with Tanh activation function to perform a 3 bit flip-flop task*

 </center>